drainpip/shaneis.me-v2/content/blog/on-going-remote/index.md

 Your employer needs to be willing to make space for remote employees.
 They need to make a lot of concessions that don’t make much sense if your workforce is all in the office.
 How much do we need top-tier audio-visual in conference rooms when everyone is in the same room?
 Why do I have to stop a conversation and go write it down to include those that aren’t here when it will take five times as long to come to the same conclusion?

-There are thousands of reasons why a company doesn’t want remote employees.
+There are thousands of reasons why a company doesn’t want remote employees that go beyond spending a bunch of money on cameras and microphones.
 You have to hire the best and brightest and trust them to do what you’re paying them to do — this is hard.

-It’s much easier to do from the beginning rather than transitioning, however if you are fighting for that transition to occur ask for something small: one day a week, any day that’s convenient for the employee.
+It’s much easier to allow remote employees from the beginning of the business rather than transitioning to it, however if you are fighting for that transition to occur ask for something small: one day a week, any day that’s convenient for the employee.
 If you pick a day that everyone works from home, it’s not the same feel.

-Your company gets lots of wins out of this.
+Your company gets lots of wins out of allowing remote employees.
 The most obvious: the best people to work at your company do not live in the city of your office.
 Of course, not having to handle another body at the office lowers overhead on real estate.

 Having face-to-face time some of the time when you have fully remote employees.
 It’s important to bring everyone in once or twice a year for some solid socializing.
 That’s a major expense that could be offset elsewhere, but that’s a difficult spend if it’s not built into the culture.